WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/switching_config_profiles_guide.md

-This is used for when the certificate you are using is meeting the expiry deadline
+This is used for when the certificate you are using is meeting the expiry deadline or is expired

 ### [Part [1/1] ](whysoooofurious.netlify.app)
 1. Remove all Config Profiles and your sideloaded apps, including Portal